 Next, courts identify the elements of the state or federal statute underlying the defendant's prior conviction.
 The key for this step is determining the crime of which the defendant was convicted.
-To determine the defendant's crime, courts look only to the elements of the statute of conviction-that is, what necessarily is required to be proven for the defendant to be convicted of the crime.56 Thus, courts examine only the text of the statute of conviction and case law interpreting the meaning of such statute at the time of the defendant's conviction, as prior convictions may be decades-old and the statute or case law interpreting the statute may have changed.57 The statute's title is not determinative.58 a.
-Divisible and indivisible statutes
+To determine the defendant's crime, courts look only to the elements of the statute of conviction-that is, what necessarily is required to be proven for the defendant to be convicted of the crime.
+Thus, courts examine only the text of the statute of conviction and case law interpreting the meaning of such statute at the time of the defendant's conviction, as prior convictions may be decades-old and the statute or case law interpreting the statute's title is not determinative.